vhdirk/gstmm-issues/README.md

-gstreamermm-bugs
+gstmm-issues
 ================

-Test cases for supposed bugs in gstreamermm
+Test cases for issues with gstreamermm